-Aydin Bal is an associate professor of education at the University of Wisconsin—Madison.
+Aydin Bal is a professor of education at the University of Wisconsin—Madison.
 His research focuses on the interplay between culture, learning, and mental health across local and global education systems.
 Dr. Bal examines the social justice issues in education, family-school-community-university collaboration, and systemic transformation.
 He has developed a Culturally Responsive Positive Behavioral Interventions and Supports framework and the Learning Lab methodology.
 In Learning Labs, local stakeholders (students, families, educators, policy makers, and community representatives), especially those from historically marginalized communities, collectively design and implement culturally responsive behavioral support systems.
 As a practitioner and researcher, Dr. Bal has worked with youth from minoritized communities experiencing academic and behavioral problems in schools, hospitals, and prisons from the United States, Turkey, South Sudan, Syria, the Russian Federation, Anishinaabe Nation, and Brazil.
 Dr. Bal was the recipient of the 2019 American Educational Research Association (AERA) Scholars of Color Early Career Contribution Award.

 - Ph D Special Education: Cultural-Linguistic Diversity and Behavioral Disorders, Arizona State University, 2009

 - MA Special Education: Behavioral Disorders, Arizona State University, 2002

 - Bal, A., Betters-Bubon, J., & Fish, R. (2019).
 A multilevel analysis of statewide disproportionality in exclusionary discipline and the identification of emotional disturbance.
 Education and Urban Society, 51(2), 247-268.